AJamesPhillips/ansible-docker-postgres/README.md

 # Optional, the port to expose postgresql to the host.
 # Default not expose postgresql to the host.
 expose_host_port: 0

+# Optional, publish the port that is exposed
+# Default to not publish
+publish_host_port: false
 ```

 Dependencies